-The library is designed to allow its default functionality to be extended or replaced easily.
+The library default functionality is designed to be extended or replaced easily.

 The library’s application layer depends on the domain model and infrastructure layers.
 An application object has a repository, from which existing aggregates can be retrieved.
 It may also have policies, such as a persistence policy which stores domain events in an event store.
 The application’s repository shares the event store with the persistence policy, and uses the event store to retrieve events when reconstructing the state of an aggregate.